-Of course, the reality is that many creative people are great organizers and communicators, and are more than able to work in simpatico with non-creative clients.
-But project management goes further, by systemically enabling a clear and organized approach to work.
+The reality is that many creative people are great organizers and communicators and can work in simpatico with non-creative clients.
+But project management goes further by systemically enabling a clear and organized approach to work.

 This guide will take you through everything you need to know about creative project management, from its processes and challenges to the role of a creative project manager.

-Our aim is for you to leave with the tools to use project management to deliver creative projects – from process to platform.
+Our aim is for you to leave with the tools to better deliver creative projects for your clients and stakeholders and understand everything from process to platform to client satisfaction.

 What is creative project management?